vedph/archiviocortigiane/README.md

 # Reshaping the figure of the Courtesan in a digital archive: a feminist case study on Veronica Franco
 # A prototype

-This repository contains the documentation regarding the prototype realised for my MA's Degree dissertation in Digital &amp; Public Humanities.
+This repository contains the documentation regarding the prototype realised for a MA's Degree dissertation in Digital &amp; Public Humanities.
+This is just the beginning!

 # The aim